Bonnie Roos, Ph.D.

 Teaching and Related Service

-Dr. Roos typically teaches World Literatures, Literature and Ideas, The Bible as Literature, Literary Criticism, Postcolonialism and British Modernism.
-She loves reading and teaching all literatures, great and small.
+Dr. Roos typically teaches World Masterpieces, Postcolonialism, and Transatlantic Modernisms.
+She loves reading and learning about all literatures, great and small.

-Research and Creative Activity Dr. Roos' research focuses on transatlantic modernism and postcolonialism; her most recent book-length project investigates James Joyce's Ulysses from both perspectives.
-In addition to several book chapters, she has published articles appearing in journals including Comparative Literature, Modernism/Modernity, Yale Journal of Criticism, Aurora: The History of Art, and Research in African Literatures.
+Research and Creative Activity Dr. Roos's research focuses on transatlantic modernism and postcolonialism.
+She is co-editor of Postcolonial Green: Environmental Poltics and World Narratives (U Virginia Press 2010), author of the book Djuna Barnes's Nightwood: The World, and the Politics of Peace (Bloomsbury 2014), and co-editor of Behind the Masks of Modernism: Global and Transnational Perspectives (U Press Florida, forthcoming).
+In addition to several book chapters, she has published articles appearing in Comparative Literature, Modernism/Modernity, Yale Journal of Criticism, Aurora: The History of Art, and Research in African Literatures among others.